Fixed-Point arithmetic in Engee

 Fixed{S, W, f}(i::T)

-The constructor of creating a fixed point by integer representation Fixed{S, W, f}(i::T)
+Constructor for creating a fixed point based on an integer representation Fixed{S, W, f}(i::T) accepts:

 -